-Our mosaic & sculpture art studio located in the San Francisco Bay Area – we offer custom architectural mosaics and sculpture for public, private, and commercial spaces.
+Our mosaic & sculpture art studio is located in the San Francisco Bay Area – we offer custom architectural mosaics and sculpture for public, private, and commercial spaces.
 We facilitate community mosaic art projects, school mosaic projects, and other group live art events.

 We design and fabricate large scale mosaic for interior and exterior environments.
 We work with a wide range of mosaic tile – glass, pebbles, ceramic tile, handmade ceramic tile.
 We design and fabricate concrete sculpture.
 Standard professional tile industry practices are observed in the production and installation of architectural mosaics.